dillondaudert/cs5310_algorithms/lin_prog/README.md

 # Linear Programming in Julia
 An implementation of the Simplex algorithm for linear programming in Julia.

+##Examples
+Two example linear programs are solved as an example in *example.jl*

 ## Linear Programming
 Given a set of real numbers a_1, a_2, ..., a_n and a set of variables x_1, x_2,
 ..., x_n, we define a ***linear function*** *f* on those variables by